Better season 02/01/25

 Addendum – Warmer hives

 Polystyrene hives are gaining in popularity as a warmer option for bees at any time of year.
 WBC hives are also claimed to be better for overwintering colonies.
-You can make your own insulated roof using 75mm thick building insulation, see below.
+You can make your own insulated roof using 75mm thick building insulation.

 Offcuts can be glued together with modern contact adhesives to produce a cube-shape with no base.
 Paint with exterior wall paint to make it last longer.
 The cube should be big enough to slide easily over your hive (without your normal roof) but not to cover the entrance.
 Use a mesh floor.
 The bees will thrive despite the fact that there is no top ventilation!